 Cedar River (Host - Tom Beaulaurier)

-Specific meeting time & location TBD, based on fishing conditions as we get close to the outing date.
+Specific meeting time and location TBD, based on fishing conditions as we get close to the outing date.
 To be announced ~2 weeks prior to the outing.

 A favorite with Seattle locals, the Cedar River is a great, close-to-town option that offers exceptional fishing for feisty wild trout.
 Though the Cedar River is now a household name among anglers in the Seattle area, it wasn’t always that way.
 In fact, the Cedar River went largely unnoticed until it was opened for trout fishing during the summer of 2004.
 The river had been closed to fishing decades earlier because its salmon and steelhead runs had been devastated and still aren’t where they ought to be.